mohammadrizwan002/task1-data-cleaning/README.md

-Task 1: Data Cleaning & Preprocessing - Titanic Dataset
+Task 1: Data Cleaning & Preprocessing - Titanic Dataset (ELEVATE LABS AIML INTERNSHIP MAY-2025)

 This task is part of the AI & ML Internship Program.
 The objective was to clean and preprocess the Titanic dataset to make it ready for Machine Learning models.